 Another positive way to get rid of slow-moving stock is rewards.
 Rewards should be aimed specifically at long-time customers; reward their loyalty by offering products that are on the verge of becoming obsolete.
 Even though you lose out on cash that could come from selling the products, your customer’s happiness about the reward might pay off in the future.
 You get rid of inventory and free up space while your customer gets something for free.

 There are companies that specifically buy excess inventory from wholesalers or other businesses.
 There are positives and negatives to using these services.
 The downside is that they will pay you a lower price for the products than you would normally like to charge.
 The upside, however, is that you get immediate payment and they take possession of products on the spot which frees up much-needed storage space for you.
 Of course, liquidation companies will not buy every product you want to sell so take that into consideration to avoid disappointment and prepare a plan B.

 Aside from liquidation companies there are B2B sites where you can sell excess stock at no cost to you.
 Two of these sites include liquidation.com and overstock.com.
 You can also try eBay (a popular and well-known e-commerce site) where you can create a business sellers account to sell overstock.
 However, read the small print as there might be fees associated depending on what type of eBay store you want to open and how many items you want to list at a time.

 If all else fails, you might have to look into using your excess inventory as a way to raise your public profile.
-Products can be given to local organizations as a donation.
-Just make sure your donation includes things that the organization will definitely get use out of.
+Products can be given to local organisations as a donation.
+Just make sure your donation includes things that the organisation will definitely get use out of.
 With this method of dropping excess inventory you do lose out on profit, but it can be great for public relations and also shows that your company is socially responsible.